MasterMorse/lilypond-doc/README.md

 lilypond-doc
 ============

-Library and application to generate documentation from LilyPond source files
+Library and application to generate documentation from LilyPond source files.
+This repository is part of the **`openLilyLib`** family of resources.

+---

+Currently this is only a placeholder for future development.